 It’s also important to eat plenty of foods high in antioxidants to prevent oxidative stress and protect the brain: blueberries, goji berries, dark chocolate, kidney beans, cranberries, cilantro, red grapes, dark leafy greens, beets, green tea, cherries, brussel sprouts, red pepper, and pumpkin to name a few.

 If you think you’re too busy to meditate, then meditation is probably exactly what you need in your life.

-A huge body of research has found that meditation has very real effects on your brain: it improves concentration, decreases anxiety and stress, speeds up learning, increases productivity and even helps heal brain from traumatic injuries.
+A large body of research has found that meditation can have positive effects on the brain: it improves concentration, decreases anxiety and stress, speeds up learning, increases productivity and even helps heal the brain from traumatic injuries.